prakharmrsl/easypcceo.github.io/pages/crypto-mining/antminer-d3-review.md

 	</tr>
 </table>

 This miner has a hash rate of 15 GH/s.
 This is astronomically high, yielding a daily return of over 2,000%.
 After power costs of around $3.00 per day, you'll generate over $90.00 per day in revenue.
-This is superb compared to our [other miners](/crypto-mining/).
-The Antminer D3 proves Dash mining to be [extremely profitable](/crypto-mining/dash-mining-profitability/)
+Dash mining is [extremely profitable](/crypto-mining/dash-mining-profitability/) compared to other [cryptocurrencies](/crypto-mining/).

 The return on investment is out of this world.
 Sadly, they are selling out very quickly.
 We recommend ordering the next available Antminer D3.